 What would you say is the DNA of AKAA?

 Over the years, AKAA has remained true to its original vision, an invitation to discover artists who claim a link in their practice to the African continent.
 A contemporary look at these artistic scenes that goes beyond geographical borders, open to dialog, discovery and wonder without clichés or preconceptions.
 AKAA is a space for artists, art professionals, art collectors and lovers to meet, exchange and contribute to the rise and strength of contemporary art from Africa and beyond on the French and international market place.

 What type of galleries are chosen to exhibit, and why?

-Our exhibitors are selected by a committee of art professionals whose experience and knowledge of these art scenes allow for a strong group of artists.
-We encourage galeries who collaborate with artists who work and live on the African continent, with diaspora artists who explore their heritage in their practice, and with artists from any nationality or background who claim a link to Africa, to participate.
-Over the past editions, AKAA has forged its identity on the Paris art market place as a fair of high quality and discovery.
+Our exhibitors are selected by a committee of art professionals whose knowledge and experience of these art scenes allow each year for a selection of galleries with cutting edge programs and exhibition projects for the fair.
+Over the past editions, AKAA has forged its place in the fair calendar as unmissable for high quality and discovery.

 What is the price range of pieces?
 Who is the average buyer?